wynwxst/MCSTORE.free/README.md

 when the game is stuck loading, open task manager click on the game and disable runtime broker

+remember for every new trial game installed, restart from **The Store part?**

 # Credits

 https://github.com/primalnet - 90% (creator and main developer)